laraiyeo/laraiyeo.github.io/README.md

 5. Click **OK**
 6. When the card is showing properly in obs, you can shrink or enlarge the card from the profile screen

 ---

+## #️⃣ Current known issues

+There are some issues with the code, as it is now, some teams might generate 2 or even 3 empty game containers.
+I'm not sure why and I also don't really know how to fix the issue.

+I've also had to change the fetch rate to 2 seconds as it was consuming too much data with a fetch rate of 1 second.

+---